migme/javascript/README.md

   - [3.8](#3.8) <a name="3.8"></a> Only quote properties that are invalid identifiers. eslint: [`quote-props`](http://eslint.org/docs/rules/quote-props.html) jscs: [`disallowQuotedKeysInObjects`](http://jscs.info/rule/disallowQuotedKeysInObjects)

   > Why?
 In general we consider it subjectively easier to read.
-It improves syntax highlighting, and is also more easily optimized by many JS engines.
+It improves syntax highlighting, and is also more easily optimised by many JS engines.

   ```javascript
   // bad